Strengthen Your Child’s Vision Skills

 - Visual information processing disorders

-These vision problems are treatable, and are often overlooked at visual screenings.
-At Sheridan Optometric Centre, we help people overcome these challenges by addressing the underlying vision problem.
+These vision problems are treatable and are often overlooked at visual screenings.
+At Dr. Hopkins, Dr. Robertson-Woods & Associates, we help people overcome these challenges by addressing the underlying vision problem.